aragon/aragon.js/docs/API.md

 #### Parameters

 - `reducer` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)**: A function that reduces events to a state.
 The function is allowed to be `async` and can return a Promise that resolves to the new state.
-- `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** (optional, default `{}`): An object that initializes the store with a specific configuration:
+- `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** (optional, default `{}`): Optional configuration for the store:
   - `options.init` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** (optional): An initialization function for the state that takes the cached state (`null` if no cached state exists) as a parameter and returns re-initialized state.
 The function is allowed to be `async` and can return a Promise that resolves to the state.
   - `options.externals` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** (optional): An array of external contracts whose events the store will also be subscribed to.
-Each element in the array is an object containing `contract` (an external contract handle returned from `api.external()`) and an optional `initializationBlock` number from which external events should be fetched from.
+Each element in the array is an object containing:
+    - `contract` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**: an external contract handle returned from `api.external()`
+    - `initializationBlock` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** (optional, defaults to the application's own initialization block):  block from which the external contract's events should be fetched from.

 Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits the application state every time it changes.
-The type of the emitted values is application specific.

 #### Lifecycle